acl-org/arr-dc-website/_pages/home.md

 however, note that retraction of individual data points is infeasible after publication.

-For more detailed information, see [this blogpost](https://aclrollingreview.org/datacollection) on the ARR website.

 ## News

 **The new data collection protocol is implemented in the April 2024 ARR cycle.**